grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 Available in [Grafana Enterprise](ref:grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud).
 {{< /admonition >}}

 To share a dashboard with specific external users, you can send them a link by email.
-Use this option when you only want to share your dashboard with specific people instead of anyone who navigates to the link.
+Use this option when you only want to share your dashboard with specific people.
 When you use email sharing, recipients receive a one-time use link that's valid for **one hour**.
 Once the link is used, the viewer has access to the shared dashboard for **30 days**.

-When you share a dashboard with an email link, your organization is billed per user for the duration of the 30-day token, regardless of how many dashboards are shared.
-Billing stops after 30 days unless you renew the token.
+When you share a dashboard with an email link, your organization is billed per user, regardless of how many dashboards are shared.
+Grafana bills monthly per user until access is revoked.

 To share a dashboard with specific people, follow these steps: